-- Subsequent to September 30, 2019, the Company completed the third and final tranche of the private placement for gross proceeds of \$707,500, consisting of 14,150,000 units at a price of \$0.05 per unit.
-There are no finder's fees payable in connection with the third tranche. - On May 13, 2019, the Company completed the second tranche of its private placement for gross proceeds of \$247,975, consisting of 4,959,500 units at a price of \$0.05 per unit.
+- Effective March 10, 2020 the Company's shares re-commenced trading on the TSX-V and effective March 24, 2020 the Company changed its trading symbol from "VAN" to "VGLD". - Subsequent to December 31, 2019 the Company settled a total of \$20,182 owed by issuing 403,640 shares.
+200,000 of these shares were issued to a company owned by the Chief Executive Officer of the Company. - On November 29, 2019 the Company completed the third and final tranche of its private placement for gross proceeds of \$707,500 consisting of 14,150,000 units at a price of \$0.05 per unit.
+Each unit consists of one common share and one share purchase warrant exercisable at a price of \$0.10 per share for a period of two years. - On May 13, 2019, the Company completed the second tranche of its private placement for gross proceeds of \$247,975, consisting of 4,959,500 units at a price of \$0.05 per unit.
 Each unit consists of one common share and one share purchase warrant (a "Warrant"); each Warrant entitles the holder to purchase one common share of the Company at a price of \$0.10 within two years of closing. - On March 28, 2019, the Company closed the first tranche of a private placement where the Company issued 6,700,000 units at a price of \$0.05 per unit for total proceeds of \$335,000.
-Each unit consists of one common share and one share purchase warrant exercisable for a period of two years at an exercise price of \$0.10. - During the nine months ended September 30, 2019, the Company completed a two old for one new share consolidation.
-All share numbers in this MD&A and the interim condensed consolidated financial statements for the nine months ended September 30, 2019 have been adjusted to reflect the share consolidation. - On March 20, 2019, James Anderson, a director of the Company since January 9, 2019, was appointed CEO and Chairman of the Company, and Praveen Varshney has been appointed as CFO and Director of the Company. - Subsequent to September 30 2019, Mr. Varshney and Jonathan Challis resigned as directors of the Company and Daniel Oliver, Jr. and Richard Silas were appointed directors of the Company in their place.
+Each unit consists of one common share and one share purchase warrant exercisable for a period of two years at an exercise price of \$0.10. - During the year ended December 31, 2019, the Company completed a two old for one new share consolidation.
+All share numbers in this MD&A and the consolidated financial statements for the year ended December 31, 2019 have been retroactively adjusted to reflect the share consolidation. - On March 20, 2019, James Anderson, a director of the Company since January 9, 2019, was appointed CEO and Chairman of the Company, and Praveen Varshney has been appointed as CFO and Director of the Company. - Subsequent to September 30, 2019, Mr. Varshney and Jonathan Challis resigned as directors of the Company and Daniel Oliver, Jr. and Richard Silas were appointed directors of the Company in their place.
 Mr. Varshney also stepped down as CFO of the Company and was replaced by Xavier Wenzel who previously held such position from May 2018 to March 2019.